 After starting life on the fringes of the City, Alison has spent most of her career in the voluntary sector, leading health, assisted housing and education charities as CEO.
 As Chief Executive of the British Liver Trust she was heavily involved in developing understanding of - and frequently represented - the patient perspective of liver disease, and she campaigned for and supported a National Liver Disease Strategy.
 She co-chaired the Strategy’s work stream on Workforce Development and sat on the Programme Board.

 Latterly Alison took the lead in establishing a new Patient Group at her local surgery in Ringwood.
 She is also interested in end of life care and developing services that focus on best results for patients.

-Mike Fulford - Deputy Chief Officer and Chief Finance Officer
+Mike Fulford - Acting Managing Director and Chief Finance Officer

 Mike has worked in the local health service for over 18 years and has extensive experience across both acute provision and the commissioning of health services.
 He studied for his accountancy qualifications in Southampton before joining Southampton University Hospitals Trust and has also worked at Winchester and Eastleigh Healthcare Trust, Eastleigh and Test Valley South and New Forest Primary Care Trusts and Hampshire Primary Care Trust, where he was Deputy Director of Finance for five years.

 In his spare time he enjoys sport and music and lives with his family in Hampshire.

 Adrian joined the CCG in early 2018 as the Interim Clinical Director for Primary and Community Care.